AI CODE REVIEW

 2. CodeRabbit

 CodeRabbit is an AI-powered platform that revolutionizes the software development code review process.
 It offers line-by-line analysis, security checks, and automated fixes while supporting all programming languages.
+What it's good at:

 Comprehensive Code Reviews: Provides detailed analysis and feedback on code submissions.

-Security checks Identifies potential security vulnerabilities within the code.
+Security Checks: Identifies potential security vulnerabilities within the code.

-Automated Fixes: suggests and implements fixes to improve code quality.
+Automated Fixes: Suggests and implements fixes to improve code quality.

 Drawbacks: